 High-porous curls typically need more intense moisturizing treatments, such as hair masks or deep conditioners.
 Using styling products with hydrating ingredients like keratin can also help improve your curl definition and reduce frizziness.

 To adjust your styling routine to match your hair type, experiment with different products and techniques until you find the combination that works for you.
 With the right products and care routine, you can achieve beautiful curls that look great day after day!

 Hair elasticity refers to the ability of your hair strand to stretch without breaking.
 High-elasticity hair is naturally springy and bouncy, while low-elasticity hair tends to be dry and difficult to style.

-Look at your hair’s elasticity and whether it tends to be more prone to breakage or frizziness.
+Look at your hair’s elasticity and whether it is more prone to breakage or frizziness.
 Products with silicone-based ingredients can give you the extra hold to keep your curls looking their best without breaking them down over time.

 Curl variance is the term used to describe how different people’s curls form and behave.
 Several factors can influence it, including genetics, environmental conditions, hair care practices, etc.

-With the proper knowledge and products, you can achieve beautiful, healthy curls that will let you flaunt your natural hair confidently.
+With the proper knowledge and products, you can confidently achieve beautiful, healthy curls to flaunt your natural hair.
 Whether you have loose waves or tight corkscrews, there are many options to help you style your curl pattern in whatever way feels right.

 Curly hair is unique, so there’s no single solution for managing it.
-By exploring men’s curly curl types and finding your own, you’ll be able to craft the perfect styling and upkeep routine that fits your needs!
+By exploring men’s curly curl types and finding your own, you can craft the perfect styling and upkeep routine that fits your needs!
 With some knowledge about curlies, you can enhance their bounce and keep them looking vibrant all year long.